misharigot/socialcharging/README.md

 ##### Location: `/src/helpers`
 This directory holds all the helper scripts that contain utility functions.

-- **helpers/data_helper.R** contains the `generatePredictionCsv()` function, that generates a prediction CSV in the config parameter `dataFolder`, in your `config.yml` file.
-This prediction CSV is used by several views visualizing our prediction modeling.
+- **helpers/data_helper.R** contains several function that help generating and converting specific data formats.
 - **helpers/date_helper.R** contains functions regarding date, containing custom functions that [lubridate](https://github.com/tidyverse/lubridate) doesn't provide.
 These functions are mainly used by our Week Schedule module.
 - **helpers/multiplot_helper.R** helps with displaying multiple plots as a single output.